 King Kong is one of the greatest of all movie monsters.
 The original Kong wound its way into moviegoers’ hearts with its peculiar affection for Fay Wray and tragic death atop the Empire State Building in King Kong (1933).
 The original has been remade twice as the disastrous campy Dino De Laurentiis production King Kong (1976) starring Jessica Lange and as the fine Peter Jackson CGI version King Kong (2005) with Naomi Watts.
 There have been numerous sequels and spinoffs – RKO made a sequel to the original with The Son of Kong (1933); the copyright was licensed to Toho in the 1960s who pitted Kong up against their own creation in King Kong Vs. Godzilla (1962) and then against a robotic counterpart in King Kong Escapes (1967); and King Kong Lives (1986), a sequel to the 1976 remake that was even more ridiculous than its predecessor.
-And that’s not counting animated spinoffs like The King Kong Show (1966-9).
+And that’s not counting animated spinoffs like The King Kong Show (1966-9) and Kong: The Animated Series (2000-1).
 Kong even makes a cameo in The Lego Batman Movie (2017).

 Kong: Skull Island has been circulating as a project for a number of years.
 Neil Marshall, director of The Descent (2005), was attached to an earlier version Skull Island: Blood of the King, based on a graphic novel, which would have acted as a direct sequel to the original and featured Carl Denham’s son returning to Skull Island.
 This morphed into a reboot that passed through several hands, including directors David Slade and Joe Cornish, before eventually arriving under Jordan Vogt-Roberts, a relative newcomer who had only previously made the Coming of Age tale The Kings of Summer (2013).